 - Experts have called for a large, prospective, randomized placebo-controlled trial lasting at least 1 year in men with validated symptomatic hypogonadism by two blood samples.
 Treatment tested should be both intramuscular and gel formulation.
 Endpoints should be CV, sexual health, glycemic control, and insulin resistance.

 - Over the past 2 years, the Food and Drug Administration concluded that there was no evidence of a significant CV risk for any given group treated with TRT, but the safety in high CV risk including the elderly and diabetic men needs further study.
 The most recent recommendations are that TRT should be limited to men with documented low T caused by specific medical conditions, and that the benefits and safety are not clear for the aging male with low T, even if symptomatic.
 It should be avoided in men with a recent myocardial infarction, revascularization, poorly controlled heart failure, and stroke within the previous 6 months.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Hypertriglyceridemia, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise

 < Back to Listings